 Judges will seek evidence of a strong storyline and outstanding professionalism in direction and technique.
 Programmes of strong journalistic investigation are encouraged (although there is a separate category for Investigative Journalism, see below) but so are programmes with a personal view or an unusual perspective.

-Documentaries which show fresh techniques or great imagination are welcome and judges will also consider the artistic and cinematographic qualities of the documentary.
-The judges will note especially new and inventive ways of storytelling.
+Documentaries which show fresh techniques or great imagination are welcome and judges will also consider artistic and cinematographic qualities.
+Judges will note especially new and inventive ways of storytelling.